UMP 94x28 [3xM10] GW F300 GOLD / N38 - search holder

 Disadvantages of neodymium magnets:

-- Potential hazard arising from small pieces of magnets can be dangerous, if swallowed, which is crucial in the aspect of protecting young children.
-Furthermore, miniscule components of these products can be problematic in medical diagnosis in case of swallowing.
+- Possible danger to health from tiny fragments of magnets can be dangerous, when accidentally ingested, which is particularly important in the aspect of protecting young children.
+Furthermore, miniscule components of these products can hinder the diagnostic process after entering the body.

 Neodymium magnets can demagnetize at high temperatures.